-What will change (and when)?
+What has changed (and when)?

 - Removed mid-year examinations in January 2017 and replaced these with other more innovative types of assessments.